Loading...

 Parameter(c, 'p_matrix', {'*', '*'});

 Here, * represents the universe set.
 Any domain entries are allowed.
-If a universe set is part of the domain, the size of the symbol is undefined.
+The size of the symbol is defined by the number of UELs.

 • Regular: Symbol is Defined Over Another Set.